Nights and Days: Part Ten: We are born, we die and life goes on

 Despite worries about the children, Barbara and Bogumił feel secure and content.
 Bogumił orders drainage equipment for Serbinow without the owners' permission, using Barbara's money as a deposit.
 Soon news arrives from Paris that Serbinow has been sold.
 Bogumił and Barbara must move out and leave their home at Serbinow.

 Part Eleven: At the end of the day

 After more than twenty years at Serbinow, Bogumił and Barbara buy a small estate at Pamietow.
 Bogumił feels lost and tired.
 He becomes sick and dies asking his children to be honest and kind.
 Without Bogumił Barbara feels as if her world is completely destroyed.
 Meanwhile, Poland's struggle for independence continues.

 Part Twelve: And then comes the night

 Barbara moves permanently to Kalinec.
 As World War I breaks out and the Germans invade, Barbara hopes her children will come to her.
 When the Prussian army captures Kalinec, the people are glad to be free of the Russians.
-Barbara leaves Kaliniec in search of her children.
+Germans burn down Kaliniec.
+Barbara leaves the burning city with a column of refugees in search of her children.